hanadini/My-DataScience-Portfolio/README.md

 	(https://github.com/hanadini/My-DataScience-Portfolio/tree/master/ML%20in%20Python)

 	- [CLV(Customer Lifetime Value) & Churn prediction]: In this project it was working For an online retail, can select North Star Metric as Monthly Revenue.
-	- [Detect Credit Card Fraud]: For carrying out the credit card fraud detection, It was made use of the Card Transactions dataset that contains a mix of fraud as well as non-fraudulent transactions.
-	- [Time Series Forecast with Python: Monthly Sales of French Champagne]: predict the number of monthly sales of champagne for a region in France.The dataset provides the number of monthly sales of champagne just under 10 years of data.

 	_Tools: scikit-learn, Pandas, Seaborn, Matplotlib